 Laugh if you will, but the passion that has been put into this challenge is honestly on par with many other quests in history.
 Nowhere is this more apparent than in the AR rifle world.
 The sheer number and configurations of muzzle brakes and related devices are astounding.
 Each with their own claim to superiority and innovation.

 Some have excellent attributes while others will be relegated to an archive we will explore in the future and wonder just why it was made.
 One device that has taken center stage because of its performance is the LANTAC Dragon Muzzle Brake.

 The design of a muzzle brake is as much an art as it is a science.
 The goal is to create a device that effectively redirects expelled gas from the muzzle in order to force the muzzle in a downward direction.
-This redirection offsets the natural climb of the muzzle when the rifle is fired.
+This redirection offsets the natural climb of the muzzle when firing the rifle.
 The end result is a reduction in muzzle flip; this allows us to more easily stay on target and, in turn, shoot faster.

 The Case of the LANTAC Dragon

-Once again, it’s not suppressed, so make sure you still have ear pro on at all times.
+Once again, there is no suppression, so make sure you still have ear pro on at all times.
 Once you fire your first few rounds you will understand what I mean.
 The rifle goes from having a quick push in the recoil to an almost delayed pulse.
 As you can imagine, I have run many brakes over time and yet few have impressed me as much as the Dragon.